Tenjoname

 This sort of folk belief is of course not restricted to Japan.
 We see parallels in folk religions all over the world.
 Masks have been used as important religious devices all across the ancient world, and the concept of the stranger from another world is found all over folk lore, religion, and literature.
 They worship “the stranger” in the fantasy religion of Westeros.
 Heck, the movie E.T. is almost a perfect parallel to this type of story.

-Well, that may be stretching it a bit, but it’s clear there is something deeply, profoundly human that can be found even in a little-known, somewhat goofy yokai like appossha.
+That may be stretching it a bit, but it’s clear there is something deeply, profoundly human that can be found even in a little-known, somewhat goofy yokai like appossha.

 July Yokai Plans